claytonsavage/chatty-app/README.md

 Chatty App
 =====================

-A minimal and light chat application made with ReactJS.
+A simple single page React based chat application that uses websockets.

 ### Usage
 chat with other users that have connected to the chatty-server